 At SeaCross the Drake Passage.

-Bellingshausen SeaBellingshausen Sea, where you may see your first pack-ice.
+Bellingshausen SeaCross Bellingshausen Sea, where you may see your first pack-ice.

-In the Ross Sea your captain intends to visit Ross Island, guarded by Mount Erebus, Mount Terror and Mount Bird with all the famous spots which played such an important role in the dramatic British expeditions of the last century such as Cape Royds with the cabin of Ernest Shackleton.
+In the Ross Sea your captain intends to visit Ross Island, guarded by Mount Erebus, Mount Terror, and Mount Byrd with all the famous spots which played such an important role in the dramatic British expeditions of the last century, such as Cape Royds with the cabin of Ernest Shackleton.
 The goal is to visit Cape Evans with the cabin of Robert Falcon Scott; from Hut Point Scott and his men set out for the South Pole.
 Further attempts will be made to visit the US-station McMurdo and Scott Base (New Zealand).
 If ice and weather conditions are favorable, the helicopters will be used to offer landings.

 Cape AdareCape Adare is the place where people for the very first time wintered on the Antarctic Continent.
-The hut where the Norwegian Borchgrevink stayed in 1899, is surrounded by the largest colony of Adélie Penguins in the World.
+The hut where the Norwegian Borchgrevink stayed in 1899 is surrounded by the largest colony of Adélie penguins in the world.